kaibrabo/portfolio-kai/_portfolio/blocjams.md

 ## Solution

-BlocJams will allow users to have their entire library asynchronous to any device loaded with the app.
+BlocJams will allow users to have their entire library synchronous on any device loaded with the app.
 With the demand of a fluid user experience, I used AngularJS for this project.
 AngularJS allows smooth transitions without reloading the pages, yet only loads the right information when needed, making it ideal for efficiency.
 The explicit HTML directives and services made the app perform seamlessly when transitioning between templates, as well as helped with the debugging process.

 ## Results

 AngularJS enabled a simplified working app, reduced amount of Vanilla JS, made the code clearer for anyone looking to improve on the app.
-Refactoring the app with create a richer user experience, showing the app has been well-built.
+Refactoring the app created a richer user experience, showing the app has been well-built.

 > SPA's, Single Page Applications, work efficiently using templates that are loaded when needed, which only changes the specific section and not the whole page.
 This increases efficiency and an immaculate user experience.